Cray-HPE/docs-csm/operations/network/management_network/aruba/classifier_policies.md

 ## Expected Results

-1. You can configure a class
+1. Administrators can configure a class
-2. You can configure a policy
+2. Administrators can configure a policy
-3. You can apply a policy to an interface
+3. Administrators can apply a policy to an interface
 4. The output of the `show` commands is correct

 ## Example Output